ruminder-hub/group_formation/README.md

 Database: MySQL

 ## Description
-The project is developed using Spring Boot.
 It is used to create groups based on answers provided by students toward survey questions.

+## Code structure
+* [main] (https://github.com/ruminder-hub/group_formation/tree/master/src/main) package: It contains the source code of the application.
+* [test] (https://github.com/ruminder-hub/group_formation/tree/master/src/test) package: It consists of test cases of source code.

 ## Architecture
 The application follows the MVC pattern.
-All logic is written
+All logic is written in Model layer.